mwdemos/Data-Analysis-Portfolio/Codecademy Projects/README.md

-Here are my solutions to the Codecademy projects I encountered while taking Codecademy's "Learn SQL" course.
+Here are my solutions to the Codecademy projects I encountered while taking the "Learn SQL" course.

 | Project Name | Skills Used |
 | --- | --- |